boazsegev/plezi/docs/routes.md

 # this is because that's all that UsersController defines.
 Plezi.route "/users", UsersController

-# this route isn't grouped under a controller. it will only answer "/people"
+# this route isn't grouped under a controller.
+# it will answer to "/people" and "/people/something" with the same response.
 Plezi.route("/people") { "People" }

-# this route includes a catch-all at the end and will catch anything that starts with "/stuff/"
+# this route includes a catch-all at the end and will
+# catch anything that starts with "/stuff/"
 Plezi.route("/stuff/*") { "More and more stuff" }

-# this is catch-all which will answer any requests not yet answered.
+# this is catch-all that answers any requests not yet answered.
 Plezi.route("*") { "Lost?" }

 # this route will never be seen,
 # because the catch-all route answers any request before it gets here.
-Plezi.route("/never-seen") { "You cant see me..." }
+Plezi.route("/never-seen") { "You can't see me..." }

 exit